AkiNeko11/dbhomework/README.md

 # dbhomework
 a repo for database homework

-a canteen_management system
+a canteen_management system built with Qt,C++,and MySQL

-use Qt&Cpp&MySQL
+## very rough - just a quick demo for my test,put together in a single whole afternoon🙃